On the 200th anniversary of Napoleon's death, his legacy divides France

 The commemoration was a balancing act for Macron, whose contemporary predecessors largely stayed away from such occasions.

-Macron has made a point of the need to re-examine painful chapters of France’s past.
-But ahead of presidential election next year, he is also being accused of trying to woo right-wing voters at the expense of the liberal supporters who helped him into office in 2017.
+Macron has emphasized a need to reexamine painful chapters of France’s past.
+But ahead of the presidential election next year, he is also being accused of trying to woo right-wing voters at the expense of the liberal supporters who helped him win office in 2017.

-Napoleon continues to be revered among many in the country — and especially among conservatives — as a military genius.
+Napoléon continues to be revered among many in the country — especially conservatives — as a military genius.
 He is celebrated for having shaped France in ways still recognizable today, including in the country’s penal code and education system.
-Some French towns have commemoration events scheduled throughout the entire year.
+Some French towns have commemoration events scheduled throughout this year.

-But Napoleon’s legacy — and whether or how to commemorate it — has also been the subject of hundreds of op-eds, panels and TV debates in France over the past weeks.
+But Napoleon’s legacy — and whether or how to commemorate it — also has been the subject of hundreds of op-eds, panels and TV debates in France over the past weeks.

 Researchers have long emphasized the merciless wars Napoleon waged across Europe and the misogynist opinions he expressed.
 Less attention had been paid to his decision to restore slavery.